MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-ios-ipados.md

   >   After the Setup Assistant completes, users can use the device.
 When the home screen shows, the enrollment is complete.
 At this point, the device is considered "userless".
   >
   >   After the Company Portal app installs, which takes some time, users open the Company Portal app, and sign with their organization Azure AD account (`user@contoso.com`) again.
 During this second login, any conditional access policies are evaluated, and user affinity is established.
 Users can install and use organizational resources, including LOB apps.
-  > - If you don't want to use the device before the Company Portal app installs, then use the **Company Portal** app.
+  > - If you don't want to use the device before the Company Portal app installs, then use the **Company Portal** app option.
 The **Company Portal** app option locks the device until the Company Portal app installs.
-Then, users open the Company Portal app, and sign in with their Azure AD organization account (`user@contoso.com`).
-Then, users can use the device.
+When the install completes, the Company Portal app opens automatically.
+Users sign in with their Azure AD organization account (`user@contoso.com`), and can use the device.

 - If you use the Company Portal app, then decide how the Company Portal app will be installed on the devices.
 Make this decision before you create the enrollment profile.